kenmaglio/presentations/README.md

 Examples and Source for Presentations

--PowerShell and RESTful APIs
+PowerShell and RESTful APIs

---Presentation given at the STLPSUG on 9/21
+Presentation given at the STLPSUG on 9/21

----Examples: post-rest-api-examples.ps1
+Examples: post-rest-api-examples.ps1